d6y/lift-cookbook/docs/1000-Contribution/0050-Adding-pages-here.md

 Discussion
 ----------

 The cookbook is structured using Markdown and Pamflet.
 Each recipe is a file with the same structure as the template file, and gives one good solution to a problem.
-Feel free to discus alternatives or related concepts in the discussion section.
+Feel free to discuss alternatives or related concepts in the discussion section.

 If you've forked the project from Github, you'll find all the pages in the `docs` folder, with sub-folders for each section.
 The filenames are used for ordering the pages and sections.
 Feel free to send pull requests.